Scale invariant radiative neutrino mass model: Appendix

 It should be noted that the $\beta$-functions of the scalar quartic couplings indirectly depend on the neutrino Yukawa couplings $h_j$ through $y_{N_j}$.
 Thus, when $N_1$ is very light and then $y_{N_1}$ is sufficiently small, the evolution of these quartic couplings is almost independent of $h_1$ as long as the condition (\ref{h1cond}) is satisfied.

 Scalar quartic couplings

 can be induced radiatively through their RGEs, which are given as

 In the $\beta$-functions given in eqs.~(\ref{eq1}) and (\ref{eq2}), terms proportional to $\lambda_{\eta S}$, $\tilde\lambda_3$, and $\tilde\lambda_4$ are not explicitly written since they are assumed to be zero at the Planck scale.
 Although they give much smaller contributions than other couplings, they are taken into account in the present numerical calculation.
 We confirm that absolute values of $\tilde\lambda_3$ and $\tilde\lambda_4$ are of $O(10^{-6})$ at TeV regions for the benchmark parameters.
-It justifies our manipulation for them in the present study.
+It justifies our treatment of these couplings in the present study.